jeremyScript/ds-algo/notes/binary-tree.md

 A binary tree is a "tree" data structure where every node has two or fewer children.
 The children are usually called *left* and *right*.

+A *leaf* node is a node that has no children.

 ```
 class BinaryTreeNode {
   constructor(value) {